August 5, 2025

 -

-Describe various models of partnership and collaboration advancing flourishing campuses
+Describe various models of partnership and collaboration advancing flourishing campuses.

 -

-Leadership, capacity building, grow mid level professionals
+Leadership, capacity building, and growing mid level professionals.

 -